There’s nothing more fun than eating a little pie…these cute Jam Pies are easy to make, versatile and everyone loves them!

 - After all this snacking, maybe it’s time for some turkey burgers or chicken, or go a different route entirely and make some amazing Cast Iron Skillet Pizza (LOVE this).

-- When you’re ready for dessert, Jam Pies go really well with a beautiful Chocolate Hummus Dessert Tray, and White Chocolate Peanut Butter Cups, plus some Mini Strawberry Pies or these Bite Sized Chocolate Chip Cookies, and you can’t go wrong with some Macadamia Nut Shortbread Cookies or Iced Lemon Shortbread Cookies or these Soft Chocolate Sugar Cookies or Chocolate Covered Popcorn!
+- When you’re ready for dessert, Jam Pies go really well with a beautiful Chocolate Hummus Dessert Tray, and White Chocolate Peanut Butter Cups, plus some Mini Strawberry Pies or these Bite Sized Chocolate Chip Cookies, and you can’t go wrong with some Macadamia Nut Shortbread Cookies or Iced Lemon Shortbread Cookies or these Soft Chocolate Sugar Cookies this Chocolate Covered Popcorn or these outstanding Lemon Shortbread Cookies.

 Frequently Asked Questions